Palawan Entry Requirements

 Prohibited Items

-- Gambling devices and materials - Except those specifically authorized
+- Gambling devices and paraphernalia.

 Restricted Items